ice188/Easy-CoT/README.md

 - test_all(task, model_dir): run two baselines (auto-cot and fine-tune-cot) and easy-cot experiment on the test set for task, output average accuracy over three runs for each.
 The fine-tuned-model should be in model_dir.

 ### easy_cot/
-Contains our main Easy-CoT dataset.
-See generation process in paper.
+Contains our Easy-CoT dataset for six tasks.
+See details in paper.
 Each subdirectory of easy_cot has a name corresponding to the base dataset that it was generated from, and contains two files: data.json (containing output of fine-tune-cot applied on base dataset) and demos.json (containing output of auto-cot applied on data.json).

 ### finetuned_model/
 All fine-tuned models from our experiment can be downloaded [here](https://drive.google.com/drive/folders/1FnIW-2SayX6KT6YGN6IL_8gQyiLiFY23?usp=drive_link).
 There are six models in total, one for each base dataset.